 Don't be afraid to brag about yourself just a little bit and share something that's unique to you on your profile.
 Instead of sharing something broad like the fact that you like to try new restaurants or watch TV, dig deeper and add a more specific fact about yourself.
 Maybe you recently traveled to a foreign country and learned something new or perhaps you just achieved a major accomplishment like publishing a book or running a marathon.
 These are the details that invite comments and can kick-start a conversation.

 Your Bio Should Read as Open and Honest

 "You're trying to convey a lot in just a little paragraph, so what my main advice is to be as honest and open as you can," Dineen tells me.
 Not giving enough information in a bio is a common mistake she's seen people make.
 Think about sharing a bit about yourself in a way that reads more personal than a résumé and goes further than simply stating where you live and where you went to college, Dineen advises.

 While Dineen is all for expressly indicating whether or not hookups are an option—especially if you're using an app like Tinder that has a bit a reputation for facilitating short-term trists—she recommends treading lightly when it comes to indicating your romantic goals in your bio.
-Instead of outright saying that you're looking for a husband or a wife, try writing that you're interested in something more long-term or are open to a serious relationship.
+Instead of outright saying that you're looking for a life partner, try writing that you're interested in something more long-term or are open to a serious relationship.

 "I really believe in leaving off anything negative," Dineen says.
 While you might think this is a given, the dating app pro finds that many people unload bad past dating experiences in their bios by expressing that they're not looking for certain characteristics.
 "It doesn't make the person look good when they're coming off as negative," she tells me.
 Instead, stick to the positives.
 What are you looking for and what are some of your best qualities?